debbiemarkslab/plmc/README.md

 This computes and plots the same (APC-corrected) coupling strengths that would be output to couplingfile, revealing many strongly coupled pairs of positions in the long-term evolution of DHFR:
 <p align="center"><img src="example/protein/DHFR.png" width="500"></p>

-Each coupling strength is the summary of the coupling parameters, since the model contains separate parameter for every possible combination of amino acids at each pair of positions.
+Each coupling strength summarizes a larger set of coupling parameters, since the model explicitly parameterizes each possible combination of amino acids at each pair of positions.
 To visualize these sequence-level parameters, we can use a JavaScript tool [EVzoom](https://github.com/debbiemarkslab/EVzoom) that is designed to visualize plmc models.
-For efficiency, we cull the parameters with an EM-based outlier-detection method and export the strongly coupled pairs in a lightweight JSON format with
+For efficiency, we export only the strongly coupled pairs (culled by an EM-based outlier-detection method) in a lightweight JSON format with

       export_couplings_json(read_params('../example/protein/DHFR.params'), '../example/protein/DHFR.json')